25 Best Moroccan Dishes: The Ultimate Guide to Must-Try Traditional Food

 Moroccan Mint Tea (Atay B’nana)

 Green tea brewed strong, heavily sweetened, and infused with fresh spearmint defines hospitality in Moroccan cuisine.
 Servers pour from great heights to create foam and cool the tea.
 This ritual accompanies any time of day.
 If you prefer less sugar, ask for “b shwiya d sukker.”
+Learn more about this ritual in our guide to Moroccan tea culture and traditions.

 Fresh Juices

 Orange juice stands dot every corner, with Marrakech’s Jemaa el-Fnaa square famous for its rows of juice vendors.
 Seasonal options include pomegranate, and don’t miss the avocado-almond “milkshake” blended with dates and honey for a nutritious treat.
-These fresh juices represent must try Moroccan food in liquid form, offering refreshment between meals.
+These fresh juices represent must-try Moroccan food in liquid form, offering refreshment between meals.

 Where to Try the Best by Region